 To date, she has been best known for her award-winning police procedural series featuring the exasperating, quixotic Ottawa Police Inspector Michael Green, published by Dundurn Press.
 There are ten books in the series, the latest, None So Blind, having been released in the fall of 2014.
 The series has garnered an impressive four Best Novel nominations from the Crime Writers of Canada, and both Fifth Son (2004) and Honour Among Men (2006) won the Best Novel Award in their respective years.
 The Whisper of Legends (2013) was also shortlisted for the Ottawa Book Award.
 The themes for the Inspector Green novels are often drawn from her own experiences as well as from issues that trouble her.
 She has explored topics ranging from war crimes to child sexual abuse to love gone awry.

 However, Barbara has recently embarked on a new series featuring Amanda Doucette, a passionate, adventurous international aid worker who has returned to Canada after a traumatic ordeal on her last posting, and who launches a cross-country charity adventure tour to raise money for children overseas.
 However, her natural instinct to help people and right wrongs often brings her face to face with trouble.
 The first of the series, Fire in the Stars, is set in Newfoundland and came out in September 2016, to stellar reviews.
-The second, The Trickster's Lullaby, is scheduled for release in September 2017, and she is hard at work on the third, Prisoners of Hope, scheduled for 2018.
+The second, The Trickster's Lullaby, is soon the be released in September 2017, and she is hard at work on the third, Prisoners of Hope, scheduled for 2018.

 Barbara has always been concerned about social equality and literacy, and was therefore thrilled to become involved in the Rapid Reads initiative by Orca Books, creating the Cedric O'Toole series of short, easy-read, fast-paced books for reluctant and emergent readers.
 The series is set in poor, hard-scrabble, Eastern Ontario farm country, loosely based on the Sharbot Lake area where she has a cottage.
 Cedric O'Toole is an unlikely and reluctant hero; a country handyman who barely scraped through high school and struggles with language but has an inventive mind and magic hands.